XDream8/revanced-creator/README.md

 ## deps
 - sh(dash or bash)
-- curl(curl is required to get latest versions of revanced-*)
+- curl is used for fetching release numbers, aria2, axel, curl or wget is used for downloading needed files
 - awk
 - java(17)
-- grep
+- ripgrep or grep
-- (optional)find(we use it to remove old versions of revanced-*, if there is any)
+- find(**optional**)
 ## usage
 ```sh
 $ mkdir -p revanced